Results Release for School Candidates

 19. The PFP is an alternative to the Secondary 5 N(A) year.
 It is a one-year foundation programme at the polytechnics that offers a practice-oriented approach to prepare students for entry into the relevant diploma courses.

-20. Students are eligible to apply for the PFP if they have obtained a raw ELMAB3 aggregate of 12 points or better, and meet the subject-specific requirements for their chosen course.
+20. Students are eligible to apply for the PFP if they obtain a raw ELMAB3 aggregate of 12 points or lower, and meet the subject-specific requirements for their chosen course.

-21. PFP-eligible students who have taken O-Level subjects will receive a copy of Form P from their respective secondary schools when they collect their GCE O-Level results on Monday, 11 January 2021.
+21. PFP-eligible students who had taken O-Level subjects will receive a copy of Form P from their respective secondary schools when they collect their GCE O-Level results on 12 January 2022.
 Each copy of Form P contains a unique password.
 Interested students should use the respective passwords to submit their applications online via the PFP website at https://pfp.polytechnic.edu.sg/PFP/index.html.
 More information on the eligibility requirements for the PFP, as well as how O-Level results are considered in the computation of the ELMAB3 aggregate, can be found on the PFP website.

 Direct-Entry-Scheme to Polytechnic Programme (DPP)

 23. The DPP prepares students for progression into selected polytechnic diploma courses via a two-year Higher Nitec course at ITE.
-Students are eligible to apply if they have obtained a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
-More information on the DPP can be found at www.ite.edu.sg/admissions/full-time-courses/higher-nitec/dpp.
+Students are eligible to apply if they obtain a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
+More information on the DPP and eligibility requirements can be found at www.ite.edu.sg/admissions/full-time-courses/higher-nitec-dpp.

 For successful PFP and/or DPP applicants